stoplightio/docs/articles/enterprise/components/gitlab-overview.md

 Where `/data/gitlab-config` is a directory containing your `gitlab.rb` configuration file.

-> See [here](https://docs.gitlab.com/omnibus/README.html#configuring) for more information on how to configure Gitlab
+> See [here](https://docs.gitlab.com/omnibus/README.html#configuring) for more information on how to configure GitLab

 #### Starting the Container